PranjalPal75389/pranjalpal75389/README.md

 - 🌱 Currently learning: JavaScript (JS) to enhance my front-end skills.
 - 💡 Interested in: Web development, open source projects.
-- 📚 Proficient in: HTML, CSS, and the basics of Java and C++.
+- 📚 Proficient in: HTML, CSS,Bootstrap and the basics of Java and C++.
 - 🚀 Goals: Building cool web projects and contributing to open source.

 ## Connect with Me